Coordinate System and Shapes

 A point() is the easiest of the shapes and a good place to start.
 To draw a point, we only need an x and y coordinate.

 A line() isn't terribly difficult either and simply requires two points: (x1,y1) and (x2,y2):

 Once we arrive at drawing a rect(), things become a bit more complicated.
 In p5, a rectangle is specified by the coordinate for the top left corner of the rectangle, as well as its width and height.

-Now let's look at what some code with shapes in more realistic setting, with window dimensions of 200 by 200.
-Note the use of the createCanvas() function to specify the width and height of the window.
+Now let's look at what some code with shapes in more complete form, with canvas dimensions of 200 by 200.
+Note the use of the createCanvas() function to specify the width and height of the canvas.